venenux/alpine-wiki/documents/server-alpine-apache2-professional.md

 rc-service lighttpd restart
 ```

-**WARNING** as we said.. alpine policy is to be most upstream equal possible, almost like packagers are lazy?
+> **Warning**  as we said.. alpine policy is to be most upstream equal possible, almost like packagers are lazy?
 NO! just dont put any thing about root user access, but well, you must know what are you doing, by the addition of `UserDir disabled root postmaster` you will denied specific users due security.

 If you change the user dir , then you must change the directory definition at the last block.